Flow-Induced Phase Separation for Active Brownian Particles in Four-Roll-Mill Flow: Introduction

 A special phenomenon in active systems is motility-induced phase separation (MIPS), in which purely repulsive active particles spontaneously separate into dense and dilute phases \cite{Fily2012,redner2013structure,buttinoni2013dynamical}.
 This occurs when particles are trapped in dense regions due to a feedback mechanism between motility and local crowding, a process closely tied to the persistence of their motion~\cite{palacci2013living, buttinoni2013dynamical, cates2015motility, speck2014effective}.

 While the active Brownian particle (ABP) model neglects hydrodynamic, it has proven to be an indispensable minimal model that captures many features of active matter \cite{Fily2012,bechinger2016active,speck2014effective}.
 In ABPs, each particle self-propels at a constant speed and undergoes rotational diffusion, breaking detailed balance, and giving rise to non-equilibrium behavior even in simple settings \cite{Fily2012, prajapati2025effect}.

-In real world scenarios, active particles are not isolated but are often immersed in complex fluid environments or interact with background flows, due to external fields, confinement ~\cite{zottl2016emergent, lushi2014fluid, saintillan2018rheology}.
+In real-world scenarios, active particles are not isolated but are often immersed in complex fluid environments or interact with background flows, due to external fields, confinement ~\cite{zottl2016emergent, lushi2014fluid, saintillan2018rheology}.
 The interaction between active particles and background flows can give rise to complex dynamical behaviors that are not captured only by considering the ABP model in the absence of external flow influences.

 In our recent work ~\cite{prajapati2025effect}, we studied ABPs in a two-dimensional steady flow field and discovered a new non-equilibrium phase, which we term flow-induced phase separation (FIPS), driven by the ratio of persistence length of ABPs and background flow.
 In this study, we investigate the onset and characteristics of the FIPS phase by systematically varying the packing fraction of ABPs in a two-dimensional background flow \cite{prajapati2025effect}.
 As MIPS is known to be strongly dependent on packing fraction \cite{Fily2012, redner2013structure, siebert2018critical}, we explore FIPS by varying the packing fractions, which range from $0.1$ to $0.9$ to understand how packing fraction influences clustering and phase behavior under flow influence.
+To characterize the system's behavior across this range of packing fraction, we compute several key observables: number fluctuations\cite{Fily2012, henkes2011active, kuroda2023anomalous, Narayan2007}, mean squared displacement (MSD) \cite{prajapati2025effect, Fily2012, howse2007self}, overlap function $\rm Q(t)$ \cite{mandal2020extreme, li2015decoupling, karmakar2011exposingstaticscaleglass}, cluster size distributions (CSD) ~\cite{dolai2018phase, prajapati2025effect}, and Probability distribution function (PDF) of Okubo-Weiss parameter ($\Lambda$)~\cite{picardo2018preferential, picardo2020dynamics}.